 Examples of our core courses beyond the basics include Concepts of Heritage, Adaptive Re-use, Architecture and Urban Form, and the Preservation Colloquium.
 The program offers electives in areas such as Main Street Revitalization, Green Buildings, and Public History as well as the resources of both the School of Architecture and the School of Art and Design.

-PSPD's Brooklyn-based programs (City & Regional Planning, Urban Environmental Systems Management, and Historic Preservation) have an open house on the second Tuesday of every month.
+PSPD's Brooklyn-based programs (City and Regional Planning, Sustainable Environmental Systems, and Historic Preservation) have an open house on the second Tuesday of every month.
 Arrive at Higgins Hall suite 206 north at 6 PM for an overview of the PSPD and meetings with the coordinators of each program based on your interest(s).
 Light refreshments with current students will be provided.
-You can also sit in on a class at 8 pm, or arrange to do so on another day.
+You can also sit in on a class at 8 PM, or arrange to do so on another day.
 Higgins Hall is located at the corner of Lafayette Avenue and St. James Place in the Clinton Hill neighborhood of Brooklyn, one block from the Clinton / Washington stop on the G subway line.
 Please RSVP to Adia Ware at firstname.lastname@example.org and indicate your program(s) of interest.

 These programs also have two Saturday Information Sessions per semester.
-Check back soon for Fall 2013 Saturday Information Session times and dates.
-Please visit this site for more information.
-For information about the Historic Preservation program contact Program Coordinator Nadya Nenadich at email@example.com or at 718.399.4340.
+Please visit this page for more information.
+For information about the Historic Preservation program contact Program Coordinator Nadya Nenadich at email@example.com. or at 718.399.4340.